Gordon McLendon: U.S. radio stations

 McLendon and his father founded radio station KLIF (The Mighty 1190) in Oak Cliff, Dallas, Texas in 1947, and introduced the Top 40 format there in the early 1950s to great success.
 KLIF enjoyed a long run at the top of the Dallas radio ratings in the 1950s and 1960s, but its standing in the market fell in the early 1970s thanks to growing competition from FM radio.
-One of the FM stations most instrumental in the downfall of KLIF was its former sister station KNUS (now KLUV), of which McLendon retained ownership after selling KLIF and revamped as a rock-oriented Top 40.
+One of the FM stations most instrumental in the downfall of KLIF was its former sister station KNUS (now KSPF), of which McLendon retained ownership after selling KLIF and revamped as a rock-oriented Top 40.

 The McLendon family built a communications empire that included radio stations across the United States.
 In addition to KLIF, McLendon owned KNUS–FM in Dallas, KOST in Los Angeles, WYNR (later WNUS) & WNUS-FM in Chicago, WWWW–FM in Detroit, KEEL in Shreveport, WAKY in Louisville, KABL in Oakland, KABL–FM in San Francisco, KILT in Houston, KTSA in San Antonio (that he briefly renamed KAKI due to the military bases in the city), and KELP in El Paso.
 McLendon introduced the all-news format to Southern California through XETRA in Tijuana.
-McLendon was one of the originators of the "beautiful music" format on his KABL in Oakland, California in 1959; and as the founder of the first all-news radio station (WNUS in Chicago) in the 1960s.
+McLendon was one of the originators of the "beautiful music" format on his KABL in Oakland, California, in 1959; and as the founder of the first all-news radio station (WNUS in Chicago) in the 1960s.

 He is credited by most broadcast historians with having established the first mobile news units in American radio, the first traffic reports, the first jingles, the first all-news radio station, and the first "easy-listening" programming.
 He also was among the first broadcasters in the United States to editorialize.
 McLendon especially attracted attention for his stern denunciations of French president Charles De Gaulle, whom he described as "an ungrateful four-flusher" who could "go straight to hell."

 The McLendon family sold KLIF in 1971 to Fairchild Industries of Germantown, Maryland, for $10.5 million, then a record price for a radio station.
 By 1979 the family had sold all of its broadcasting properties, including fourteen radio and two television stations, worth approximately $100 million.
 By 1985 Forbes magazine estimated McLendon's net worth at $200 million.